Age: 91 Years

 - Apparently, no one from the film industry reached to meet her when she was admitted and undergoing treatment in a hospital in Pune before her death.

-- A few years before her death, she gave up her flat in Pune to the Janseva Foundation, a charitable organization, as a gift in return of the promise that the founder and chairman of the organisation, Dr Vinod Shah, will take up the responsibility of taking care of her as long as she lived.
+- A few years before her death, she gave up her flat in Pune to the Janseva Foundation, a charitable organization, as a gift in return for the promise that the founder and chairman of the organisation, Dr Vinod Shah, will take up the responsibility of taking care of her as long as she lived.

 - She used to meditate in her free time.
 After her husband’s death in 2002, Achala spent most of her time meditating and listening to meditation music and discourses.